Crowds take to streets for Pride parade

 The event is to celebrate the region's lesbian, gay, bisexual and transsexual community.

-Banff-born singer Sandi Thom will be the headline act at an event at Aberdeen's Beach Boulevard on Saturday evening.
+Banff-born singer Sandi Thom was the headline act at an event at Aberdeen's Beach Boulevard on Saturday evening.